What Is a Wrongful Death Lawsuit?

 Negligence or Accidental

 There is also a chance that an accidental death could qualify as a wrongful death.
-For example, if someone is operating a motor vehicle while under the influence of drugs or alcohol, they could end up in a motor vehicle accident where someone else is killed.
+For example, if someone is operating a vehicle while under the influence of drugs or alcohol, they could end up in a motor vehicle accident where someone else is killed.

 Malpractice